Nasir-Jama/Bookstore-Management-System/README.md

 Academic Context

-This project was developed for:

-University of Northampton

-BSc Computer Science

-Module: CSY1020 – Problem Solving & Programming

-It demonstrates:
+This project was developed for  the Computer Science module CSY 1020 Problem Solving & Programming at the University Of Northampton to demonstrate the following:

-Encapsulation, inheritance, abstraction, and polymorphism
+- Encapsulation, inheritance, abstraction, and polymorphism

-Separation of business logic from presentation logic
+- Separation of business logic from presentation logic

-Maintainable and scalable application structure
+- Maintainable and scalable application structure

-Documentation & Demo
+- Documentation & Demo

 Full project report included in this repository